platformsh/platformsh-docs/docs/src/define-routes/cache.md

 * cookies will bypass the cache;
 * responses with the `Cache-Control` header set to `Private`, `No-Cache`, or `No-Store` are not cached.

+You should _not_ use the Platform.sh HTTP cache if you are not using Varnish or an external CDN.
+Mixing cache services together will most likely result in stale and unclearable caches.
+For more details, see [Best Practices: HTTP caching](../bestpractices/http-caching.md).

 ## Basic usage

 The HTTP cache is enabled by default, however you may wish to override this behaviour.